 9. Rent Charge: What you’ll pay in interest charges based on the money factor (interest rate).

-The math is going to be the backbone of your car lease negotiations.
-If you understand the numbers, you will walk into a dealership feeling confident and walk out feeling proud.
+The lease math is going to be the backbone of your car lease negotiations.
+If you understand the numbers, you will walk into a dealership feeling confident and drive away feeling proud.
 We will guide you through the math.

 It is much more simple than it seems.
 First, let’s see how the monthly lease payment is calculated!
 Remember that a lease payment consists of Depreciation and a Finance Charge.